Power Automate: How it works and why you need it

 Take full advantage of integration and connectivity

-Power Automate allows you to connect and automate tasks not only within the Microsoft ecosystem, but extensive external data sources too.
-From Outlook to MailChimp, the full integrative capabilities means there are minimal limits to the tasks you can automate.
+Power Automate allows you to connect and automate tasks within both the Microsoft ecosystem and extensive external data sources.
+From Outlook to MailChimp, the full integrative capabilities of Power Automate means there is a huge variety of tasks you can automate.
 Have a look at some of the many external data sources you can connect with Microsoft Power Automate here.

 Improves productivity

-With all that new-found efficiency, your teams will be saving valuable time, improve their productivity and work more effectively.
-We all know the pains of reporting and approvals, so make your employees work faster, better and happier by automating all their tedious tasks.
+With all that new-found efficiency, your teams will be saving valuable time, improving their productivity, and work more effectively.
+We all know the pains of reporting and approvals, so by reducing the workload on your team, they can work faster and produce better results by automating all their tedious tasks.

 Reduce human errors

-Never underestimate the risks of human error.
-One employee failure to update a software patch at Equifax led to a145 million person data breach.
-Never miss an necessary update with automatic priority notification and also ensure your team is meeting compliance requirements with defined business process flows.
+It’s easy to underestimate the risks and impact of human error.
+When one employee failed to update a software patch at Equifax, a data breach concerning 145 million person occured.
+Never miss an necessary update with Power Automate’s automatic priority notification.
+You can also ensure your team is meeting compliance requirements by using defined business process flows.

 Tap into Power Automate with pmo365